Add Local Data to Datasets

 Use the script below to upload your private cloud data to a specified Dataset.

-If the code returns "Upload is still in progress, try again later!"
+If the following script returns "Upload is still in progress, try again later!", check the upload status at a later time.

 # Import dependencies